 “Chilling.” — Sharon Grimberg, director of McCarthy and producer of dozens of other films for PBS’s American Experience

 “Must-see.” — Bianca Jagger, human rights activist.

 “The film is incredibly good.
-I was very moved by the story and by its urgency.” — Lyn Goldfarb, director of recent hit Edy’s World and producer of Academy Award-nominated With Babies and Banners
+I was very moved by the story and by its urgency.” — Lyn Goldfarb, director of recent hit Edy’s World and producer of Oscar-nominated With Babies and Banners